 Advantages of Keeping Tenants During the Sale in Maryland

 Owners and buyers can benefit from keeping tenants in a property during a sale.
 The constancy of rental income is a major benefit for landlords.
 Renting can cover mortgage payments and other expenses throughout the sale.
-This continuous income reduces the need to sell quickly and at disadvantageous terms in markets where property sales take time.
+This continuous income reduces the need to sell quickly and at negative terms in markets where property sales take time.

 Keeping tenants during the sale makes it easier to keep the property up and secure.
 Tenants stop vandalism and keep the property from getting worse.
 During property management, it’s important to communicate well with tenants and not have too many showings.
 Management can help tenants work together and make it easier to acquire.